rust-embedded/discovery/src/05-led-roulette/flash-it.md

 By this I mean that there's nothing else running on the microcontroller: no OS, no "daemon", nothing. `led-roulette` has full control over the device.

-Flashing the binary itself is quite simple thanks to `cargo-embed`.
+Flashing the binary itself is quite simple thanks to `cargo embed`.

 Before executing that command though, lets look into what it actually does.
 If you look at the side of your micro:bit with the USB connector facing upwards you will notice, that there are actually 2 black squares on there